ikmich/defapi/README.md

 const app = express();

 /*
- * Use defapiBootstrap middleware.
- * This is important to allow processing of static resources for rendering the
- * built-in html client. */
-app.use(defapiStatic);

-/*
  * Use defapiRouter.
- * This sets up defapi specific routes for using defapi's features in your api */ app.use(defapiRouter);
+ * This provides defapi routes functionality to your api */ app.use(defapiRouter);

 /*
- * In place of the above command, you can simply register the app using defapiRegister().
+ * In place of using defapiRouter, you can use the convenient defapiRegister() function, passing your app instance as
+ * the argument.
  */
 defapiRegister(app);